Calibrated Multi-Level Quantile Forecasting: Introduction

 \subsection{A peek at results: calibrating COVID-19 forecasts}

 To illustrate the behavior of our method in practice, we begin with a brief case study.
-During the COVID-19 pandemic, forecasting teams submitted forecasts each week to the United States COVID-19 Forecast Hub for COVID-19 deaths in each state one, two, three, and four weeks into the future.
-In Figure \ref{fig:example_raw}, we show one forecasting team's one-week-ahead forecasts for weekly COVID-19 deaths in California.
-We observe that these quantile forecasts are too narrow and biased downwards --- in other words, they convey more certainty than is appropriate and fail to cover the true death count at the desired rate.
-Our proposed MultiQT method can be applied in real time to recalibrate such forecasts.
-Figure \ref{fig:example_calibrated} shows the results of running MultiQT online (at each time $t$, using the performance of the forecasts up through time $t-1$ to correct the next forecast).
-We observe that MultiQT corrects the downward bias of the upper quantiles and the resulting forecasts achieve close to perfect calibration.
-By improving the coherence of the forecasts with the eventual death counts, these better calibrated forecasts improve the quality of public communication about the expected trajectory of the pandemic and can even inform public health decisions regarding allocation of scarce resources like masks and hospital staffing \citep{cramer2022evaluation}.
+During the COVID-19 pandemic, forecasting teams submitted forecasts each week to the United States COVID-19 Forecast Hub of COVID-19 deaths in each state one, two, three, and four weeks into the future.
+In Figure \ref{fig:example_raw}, we display one team's one-week-ahead forecasts for weekly COVID-19 deaths in California.
+We can see that these quantile forecasts are too narrow and biased downward; focusing in on the calibration plot shown in the right panel, we see that the forecasts fail to cover the true death count at the desired rate and convey more certainty than is appropriate.
+To remedy this, our proposed MultiQT method can be applied in real time to recalibrate such forecasts.
+Figure \ref{fig:example_calibrated} shows the results of running MultiQT online, where at each time $t$, the method uses the performance of the forecasts up through time $t-1$ to correct the current forecast.
+We observe that MultiQT corrects the downward bias, particularly present in the upper quantiles, and the resulting forecasts achieve close to perfect calibration.
+By improving the coherence of the forecasts with eventual death counts, the use of a recalibration method such as MultiQT can improve the quality of public communication about the expected trajectory of pandemics and help inform timely public health decisions regarding allocation of scarce resources and hospital staffing \citep{cramer2022evaluation}.
 We will return to this COVID-19 forecasting application in Section \ref{sec:experiments}.